 a written record or summary of a person’s oral communications.

 Definition of a “Writing.”
-A “writing” consists of words or their equivalent in physical, electronic, or other form.
+A “writing” consists of words or their equivalent, recorded in physical, electronic, or other form.

 Exclusion of Superseded Notes.
 Handwritten notes are not a statement if they were substantially incorporated into a document or report no later than 30 calendar days of their creation, or were preserved electronically, mechanically, or by verbatim dictation.